Company Liability in Hungary: Understanding Responsibility Beyond Legal Labels

-This article is written for foreign founders who establish or operate a company in Hungary while already having business experience in other countries.
+This article explains how company liability in Hungary is interpreted under Hungarian law, particularly for foreign founders who establish or operate a company in Hungary.

 Experience exists – the legal environment is new